e9x/backfr/README.md

 Back from compiling all your server + client code, serving 100 KB bundles, and using overkill frameworks for small tasks.

+## Archived

+This project is unmaintained and is likely going to be redundant once Next.JS figures out how to strip outputted HTML of JS.

 ## Examples

 Example repo can be found [here](https://github.com/e9x/backfr-example).